 By the tenth century, they were in southern Thailand in substantial numbers, mixing with the Mon-Khmer and Negritos of the land.
 A bloodless revolution in 1932, led by Westernized intellectuals, instituted a democratic constitutional monarchy.
 Since then, Thailand has had many governmental changes and military upheavals.

 The Southern Tai are extremely polite, respectful, and hospitable.
 Their children are brought up to respect those of a higher rank and to become self-reliant individuals.
 Age is highly respected in Southern Tai society.
 Type of occupation, wealth, and place and type of residence follow age in terms of respect and rank.
-Rural farmers rank below craftsmen, merchants, and city government officials; and clergy are a separate group.
+Rural farmers rank below craftsmen, merchants, and city government officials, and clergy are a separate group.

 Families are the core of Southern Tai society.
 In rural areas, the entire immediate family lives together with mutual respect for each other.
 A young married couple may live with the wife's family until they can establish their own home.

-Wet-rice farming and cattle breeding dominate the agricultural economy.
+Wet-rice farming and cattle production dominate the agricultural economy.
 The Southern Tai are also skilled gardeners, famous for their large fruit plantations.
 Rubber and coconuts are the most important products in the far south.
 The marshes are rich in fish, and Southern Tai fishermen deliver a quota of salted fish for export to Singapore.
 Tin mining is another source of revenue.

 The wealthier Southern Tai live in sturdy, wood-paneled homes that are raised off the ground and have planked floors and tile roofs.
 Those with less income typically live in bamboo framed houses with thatched roofs and dirt floors.
 Hepatitis and malaria are severe problem in rural areas.